• Ingredient Transparency

 AllergenPreservative

-Neutral carrier oil for fat-soluble actives and a soy-free alternative to soy oil.
+Neutral carrier oil for fat-soluble active ingredients and a common soy-free alternative to soy oil.

 ExcipientCarrierSoftgelsLiquids